Training Mistakes to Avoid

 To most people, the only training they do is a cardio workout.
 Yes, cardio is incredibly beneficial, it burns fat, improves heart health, helps you lose weight, and so on.
-However, when you do too much cardio, you get into the catabolic state and burns your hard-earned muscle.
-The loss of muscle affects your strength and slows down the metabolism.
+However, when you do too much cardio, you get into a catabolic state and burns your hard-earned muscle.
+The loss of muscle affects your strength and slows down your metabolism.
 When this happens, it will be harder for you to lose fat.

 You’ve probably noticed that you lost weight and burned fat quite quickly at the beginning, but now you don’t see any change whatsoever.
 Now you know why that happened.
-Cardio overload is indicated by symptoms such as fatigue, mood swings, aches and pains.
+Cardio overload is indicated by symptoms such as fatigue, mood swings, aches, and pains.

 What to do: Ideally, you should never spend an hour just on cardio exercises and make sure you introduce more variety into your fitness regimen.
 Consult your fitness trainer about strength or circuit workouts.
 Remember that more isn’t always better, and the best way to get the most out of your training is to train smart.
 For best results, alternate between cardio and strength training.

-3. You do stretch-holds prior workout
+3. You do stretch-holds prior to workout

 Okay, this is something that most people do, and we also see it regularly in TV shows and movies.
-People want to stretch before the workout, and all they do is hold their muscle in the elongated state for a few seconds.
+People want to stretch before the workout, and all they do is hold their muscles in the elongated state for a few seconds.
 The study from the International Journal of Sports Physical Therapy showed that for younger individuals dynamic stretching is more beneficial as it improves performance.
 It also contributes to a smooth transition from stretching to full training mode.
-Static stretching is recommended to people older than 65.
+Static stretching is recommended for people older than 65.

 Most people start training in a bid to lose weight and gain muscle for the body of their dreams.
-That’s why the best weight loss program is the one that helps you burn fat quickly and focus on building muscle which prevents the saggy skin scenario, particularly in the abdominal area and biceps.
-When it comes to building muscles and increasing strength, it’s the range of movement (ROM) that counts, not a number of repetitions you do.
+That’s why the best weight loss program is the one that helps you burn fat quickly and focus on building muscle that prevents the saggy skin scenario, particularly in the abdominal area and biceps.
+When it comes to building muscles and increasing strength, it’s the range of movement (ROM) that counts, not the number of repetitions you do.

-What to do: To achieve the optimal muscle activation, you have to maximize both ROM and muscle time under tension.
+What to do: To achieve optimal muscle activation, you have to maximize both ROM and muscle time under tension.
 For instance, when doing squats, you should go as low as possible while maintaining a proper posture.
-When it comes to this, perfect technique and exercise execution is more important than doing as many as possible.
+When it comes to this, perfect technique and exercise execution are more important than doing as many as possible.
 You’ll get more benefits out of 5 perfect squats than 15 wrong ones.

 5. You get stuck in your routine